sayanmaity/Predicting-Spam-Email/README.md

 # Predicting-Spam-Email
-This is a example of how to detect spam email from a email data
+This is an example of how to detect spam email from a email data